 Recommendation All patients should receive antibiotics as soon as the diagnosis of CAP is established.
-For patients with severe CAP admitted through the emergency department (ED), the first antibiotic dose should be administered within 4 hours of presentation and preferably while still in the ED.
+For patients with severe CAP admitted through the emergency department (ED), the first antibiotic dose should be administered within 4 hours of presentation, preferably while still in the ED and after blood and sputum cultures are obtained.
 In patients with severe sepsis and septic shock, the recommendation of the SWAB Sepsis guideline applies.